Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Unbounded Expansion

 \tr{{\rm tr}}

-\section{Unbounded expansion}
+\section{Unbounded Expansion}

 In this section, we prove a general result, the Composition Lemma (Lemma~\ref{lm:composition} below), that implies Corollary~\ref{co:unbounded} straightforwardly.
-This general result implies that previously known and our untrusted-device protocols for generating randomness using globally uniform inputs can be composed sequentially with additive errors, even if only two devices are used.
+This general result implies that known untrusted-device randomness expansion protocols, including ours, can be composed sequentially with additive errors, even if only two devices are used.
 The proof will be short, but it is important to define the error parameters appropriately.
-We follow~\cite{CSW14} on the general framework for rigorously reasoning about those protocols, but only sketch the necessary elements and refer interested readers to~\cite{CSW14} for a more comprehensive description.
+We us a high-level framework for rigorously reasoning about these protocols, following~\cite{CSW14}.
+We only sketch the necessary elements and refer interested readers to~\cite{CSW14} for a more comprehensive description.

-Since we will use the {\em accepted} output of a device as the input for another device, we will use the same syntax for input/output states.
-A {\em protocol state space} $\H$ is a three-part Hilbert space
+Since we are cross-feeding inputs and outputs between devices, we will use the same syntax for both input and output states.
+A {\bf protocol state space} $\H$ is a three-part Hilbert space

-where $C$, $D$, $E$ are referred to as the {\em classical}, {\em device}, and {\em adversary} subsystems, respectively.
-We also represent a protocol space by the triple $(C, D, E)$.
+where $C$, $D$, $E$ are referred to as the {\bf classical}, {\bf device}, and {\bf adversary} subsystems, respectively.\footnote{If $D$ is a quantum device, then by a small abuse of notation, let us also use the letter $D$ to denote the quantum system inside $D$.} We also represent a protocol space by the triple $(C, D, E)$.

-We call a {\em subnormalized} classical-quantum-quantum state $\rho$ over $\H$ a {\em protocol state}.
+We call a {\em subnormalized} classical-quantum-quantum state $\rho$ over $\H$ a {\bf protocol state}.
 Those states are the accepting (or non-aborting) portion of the normalized states in our protocols.
 Denote by $\hat\rho=\rho/\Tr(\rho)$ the corresponding normalized state.
 Correspondingly, we allow quantum operations to be trace-non-increasing with the understanding that the missing trace (from the unit) corresponds to rejecting (or aborting).

-We call a protocol state $\rho_{CDE}$ {\em device-uniform}, {\em adversary-uniform}, or {\em global-uniform} if in $\hat\rho$, $C$ is uniform with respect to $D$, or $E$, or $DE$, respectively.
-For any $\epsilon\in[0,2]$, $\rho$ is said to be {\em $\epsilon$-device-uniform} if there exists a subnormalized device-uniform state $\tilde\rho_D$ within $\epsilon$ trace-distance to $\rho$.
+We call a protocol state $\rho_{CDE}$ {\bf device-uniform}, {\bf adversary-uniform}, or {\bf global-uniform} if in $\hat\rho$, $C$ is uniform with respect to $D$, or $E$, or $DE$, respectively.
+For any $\epsilon\in[0,2]$, $\rho$ is said to be {\bf $\epsilon$-device-uniform} if there exists a subnormalized device-uniform state $\tilde\rho_D$ within $\epsilon$ trace-distance to $\rho$.
 Similarly define $\epsilon$-adversary-uniform and $\epsilon$-global-uniform.